Yard of ale: History

 The glass most likely originated in 17th-century England, where the glass was known also as a "long glass", a "Cambridge yard (glass)" and an "ell glass".
 Such a glass was a testament to the glassblower's skill as much as the drinker's.
-John Evelyn records in his Diary the formal yet festive drinking of a yard of ale toast to James II at Bromley in Kent (now southeast London), 1685.
+John Evelyn records in his Diary the formal yet festive drinking of a yard of ale toast to James II at Bromley in Kent (now southeast London), in 1685.

 Yard glasses can be found hanging on the walls of some English pubs, and there are a number of pubs named The Yard of Ale throughout the country.

 Usage

 Drinking a yard glass full of beer is a traditional pub game in the UK.
 Some ancient colleges at Oxford University have sconcing forfeits.
 While it is popularly said that former Australian Prime Minister Bob Hawke was previously the world record holder for the fastest drinking of a yard of beer, Hawke did not set a world beer drinking record.
 The record he set was a minor record for students of University College, while much faster records were set elsewhere by other people.

 In New Zealand, where it is referred to as a "yardie", drinking a yard glass full of beer is traditionally performed at a 21st birthday by the celebrated person.